porcinus/Arma-3/mpmissions/README.md

 			- Can join specified group if same side, otherwise with stalk enemy group (relative to spawned units).
 			- Can set waypoints using a "sync" unit (unit with waypoints that is used as storage, deleted when waypoints copied).
 		- Land if valid position found, paradrop if not.
-	- Allow all players to Zeus (partially), Since script is exectuted after server start, some features can't be used (even with proper modules added, trust me, I wasted a whole afternoon on this).
+	- Allow all players to Zeus (scripts\AddZeusAllPlayers.sqf), script is exectuted during perInit to avoid lossing ability to edit objects.
-	- Populate most buildings on the map script (more on this later, scripts\PopulateMapBuildings.sqf).
+	- Populate most buildings on the map script (scripts\PopulateMapBuildings.sqf):
+		- Work using a chunk system to reduce load as most as possible.
+But still use a massive amount of memory because script need to store every single buildings pointer.
+		- Choise to use chunks avoid risk of populate or clean same chunk multiple time during the same loop.
+		- Many optimizations need to be done but script look stable for now.
+		- Look at script header for more info.

 - Inventory:
 	- When respawn with previous loadout, refill primary weapon magazine to 25 rounds.